Astraeus hygrometricus: Description

 The spores are spherical or nearly so, reddish-brown, thick-walled and verrucose (covered with warts and spines).
-The spores' dimensions are 7–11 µm; the warts are about 1 µm long.
+The spores' dimensions are 7–11 μm; the warts are about 1 μm long.
 The spores are non-amyloid, and will not stain with iodine from Melzer's reagent.
-The use of scanning electron microscopy has shown that the spines are 0.90–1.45 µm long, rounded at the tip, narrow, tapered, and sometime joined at the top.
-The capillitia (masses of thread-like sterile fibers dispersed among the spores) are branched, 3.5–6.5 µm in diameter, and hyaline (translucent).
+The use of scanning electron microscopy has shown that the spines are 0.90–1.45 μm long, rounded at the tip, narrow, tapered, and sometime joined at the top.
+The capillitia (masses of thread-like sterile fibers dispersed among the spores) are branched, 3.5–6.5 μm in diameter, and hyaline (translucent).
 The basidia (spore-bearing cells) are four- to eight-spored, with very short sterigmata.
-The basidia are arranged in long strings of clusters; individual basidia measure 11–15 by 18–24 µm.
-The threads of the capillitia arise from the inner surface of the peridium, and are thick-walled, long, interwoven, and branched, measuring 3–5.5 µm thick.
+The basidia are arranged in long strings of clusters; individual basidia measure 11–15 by 18–24 μm.
+The threads of the capillitia arise from the inner surface of the peridium, and are thick-walled, long, interwoven, and branched, measuring 3–5.5 μm thick.
 The exoperidium (the outer layer of tissue, comprising the rays) is made of four distinct layers of tissue: the mycelial layer contains branched hyphae that are 4–6 μm in diameter; the hyphae of the fibrous layer are 6–8 μm diameter and branched; the collenchyma-type layer has branched hyphae of 3–4 μm diameter; the soft layer contains hyphae that are 3–6 μm in diameter.

 Edibility

 North American sources list A. hygrometricus as inedible, in some cases because of its toughness.
 However, they are regularly consumed in Nepal and South Bengal, where "local people consume them as delicious food".
 They are collected from the wild and sold in the markets of India.
+A. hygrometricus is also eaten in Japan, being especially popular in the Tōhoku region as a seasonal summer delicacy.
+The skin is washed and cooked with rice or deep fried.